buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeBracket.md

 # Pset_DiscreteAccessoryTypeBracket

 Properties of a bracket.
-The property set can be used by the predefined type BRACKET of IfcDiscreteAccessory.
+The property set can be used by the predefined type BRACKET of IfcDiscreteAccessory.<!-- end of definition -->